°®¶¹´«Ã½

 A scanning electron microscope image of a gold nugget, revealing bacterioform (bacteria-shaped) structures.

-Many other bacterial metallophiles besides C. metallidurans have been discovered, and some have also been utilized in the .
+>Many other bacterial metallophiles besides C. metallidurans have been discovered, and some also have been utilized in the bioremediation of heavy metals.
 One example is the bioremediation of lead in soil by through precipitation of inert compounds, including lead sulfide and lead sulfate. in humans.
 Contamination sources include , and lead contamination remains a serious concern, especially in developing countries with older buildings that still have many lead-containing materials.

 Fungi